HomeCEU/docs-genesis/UseCase/RecordFailingExamAttempt.md

 ## Flow
 1. Learner is [enrolled into a SCORM course]
 1. Learner [consumes SCORM content]
-1. Learner completes exam with a passing grade
+1. Learner completes exam with a failing grade
 1. Rustici sends xAPI messages to CEMS-Backend
 1. CEMS-Backend interprets the xAPI messages and records
     - exam